 Board of veterinary medicine

 The state board of veterinary medicine is appointed by the governor.
 The board consists of seven members and each member is appointed for a term of four years.
 No person shall serve more than two consecutive four-year terms.
 A person appointed to serve out the balance of an unexpired term may be reappointed for an additional consecutive four-year term.
+Members of the board may remain on the board until a successor is appointed.

 A person is qualified to serve as a member of the board if such person is a graduate of a school of veterinary medicine and a resident of and has been licensed to practice veterinary medicine in for the five years preceding the time of such person’s appointment; except that there shall always be two members on the board who are consumers of services provided by a licensed veterinarian and five members of the board who shall be licensed and practicing veterinarians in Colorado.